This post was last updated on June 4th, 2020 at 08:10 pm

 10. Rent a Scooter

 The beauty of Pai lies in the area with the mountains, waterfalls, hot springs, and beautiful landscapes.
 The best way to explore Pai’s natural attractions is to rent a scooter.

-With your own scooter you can easily visit all the aforementioned sights.
-It is wonderful to drive through the breathtaking landscapes and do whatever you feel like.
+With your own scooter, you can easily visit all the aforementioned sights.
+It is wonderful to drive through breathtaking landscapes and do whatever you feel like.

 You can also book tours, but here you are always dependent on a group and the guide who determines what you will do that day.
 With a scooter you can plan the entire day yourself.
 Awesome!

 TIP – Scooters can be rented in the city.
 Prices vary but count on 100 baht (US$3.25) per day.

 The Memorial Bridge is on the route to many other highlights in the region.
 The Memorial Bridge dates from the Second World War and was built to make it easier for troops to cross the river as they had to go back and forth with a canoe each time.